-When it comes to flying, blood-sucking insects, most people think about mosquitoes.
+When it comes to flying, blood-sucking insects, most people think about mosquitoes in Charlotte.
 But, while mosquitoes are the most problematic, they’re not the only bugs you should be worried about.
 Another bloodsucker is the sandfly, which can feed on people as well as animals.
 Although most sandflies stay in the wild, a home infestation can be a huge problem, both as an annoyance and a potential disease vector.

 So, with that in mind, let’s learn more about sandflies and what you can do to get rid of them.

 The term sandfly (or sand fly) refers to a group of flying insects that feed on blood.
 These bugs fall into the order Diptera, which also includes regular, non-blood-sucking flies.

 As with mosquitoes, sandflies get their nutrients by drawing blood out of a host.
 Only the females do this, while the males exist to breed and help the females lay eggs.
 Females can only lay eggs after feeding, though.